How Does the Middlesex County Sheriff Sale Process Start?

 Do I Have Options for Stopping a Middlesex County Sheriff Sale?

 When your home is scheduled for a Sheriff Sale, you are still not out of options.
 There are several ways you can delay the sale, or stop it permanently.

 - Submitting a Loan Modification Application.
 In many cases, your lender must halt the Sheriff Sale and review a complete loan modification application if it is submitted at least 38 days before the sale.
 They should also allow you to appeal any decision before the sale takes place.
 If you are being reviewed for a loan modification, the Sheriff Sale Process cannot proceed.

 - Adjourning the Sheriff Sale.
-You are entitled to contact the Sheriff’s Office for two adjournments of two weeks each, or a total of 28 days.
-These 28 days can be used to create time to apply for a modification.
+You are entitled to contact the Sheriff’s Office for two adjournments of up to 30 days each, or a total of 60 days.
+These 60 days can be used to create time to apply for a modification.

 - Staying the Sheriff Sale.
 You can request a stay of sale by filing a motion with the judge once you have used both adjournments.

 - Filing for Bankruptcy.
 The right to file for Bankruptcy is provided by Federal law.
 In most cases, you will be entitled to an Automatic Stay upon filing a Bankruptcy Petition, which halts the Sheriff Sale or other actions by creditors.
 It is important to seek a consultation with an experienced bankruptcy attorney in order to determine whether bankruptcy is an option for you.

 Can My Lender Pursue a Sheriff Sale While My Modification is Under Review?